bardhienkeleda/bardhienkeleda.github.io/_pages/about.md

 News
 ======
+- 18 February 2025 - The **ANSyA: Advanced Neuro-Symbolic Applications** workshop is accepted at [ECAI 2025](https://ecai2025.org)! :fire:
 - 15 January 2025 - [HotDiML 2025](https://hotdiml.github.io/HotDiML2025/) workshop is accepted at [IEEE ICDCS 2025](https://icdcs2025.icdcs.org)! :fire:
 - 11 December 2024 - Confirmed as Shadow PC Member for CoNEXT 2025! :fire:
 - 22 November 2024 - It was fun attending [The Annual Cybersecurity Next Generation Workshop](https://csng.nl/?q=event) in Utrecht, an event that brings together Dutch (and not only) cybersecurity researchers reminding the importance of staying up-to-date with the latest developments in this field!